-Recollections of an 1890s childhood (UK); On being a private detective (UK & worldwide); Building a family fortune in the oil industry (USA); Recovering from bankruptcy by risking one’s life (Far East); Three marriages and serving in the Special Operations Executive (UK & Middle East); A struggle against bullying in the oil industry (Central America & USA); Thriving as a salesman in the oil industry (Far East); On being a paramedic (the Gulf); Being jailed as a foreign correspondent (Middle East & North Africa); On becoming a scientific pioneer, despite rubbish exam results (UK); Triumph over fear through self-help books (UK); Grim humour in psychiatric institutions in the 1970s (UK); A tycoon devastated by slander (UK); An idyllic marriage ending in unexplained death (UK & central Europe); Intrigues of a provincial solicitor (Ireland); A childhood in poverty (Ireland); Marriage to a schizophrenic (Australia and mainland Europe); Raising a mentally ill child (UK); Becoming wealthy from property abroad (Near East); Being transgender (UK); A farmer’s fight with the bank (UK); Being an MEP (UK and mainland Europe); Rise and fall of an Essex family over 200 years (UK); Building a business as a personal trainer (UK); Advice on working out from a champion athlete (UK); Making good as the only black boy in town (UK and USA); Moving a family out of their comfort zone (UK and South Pacific); An unconventional approach to everyday debt reduction (UK); Self-promotion for businesswomen (West Africa); A midwife from Shanghai in wartime London (Far East & UK); From ghetto in Tsarist Russia to Mayfair, in three generations.
+Recollections of an 1890s childhood (UK); On being a private detective (UK & worldwide); Building a family fortune in the oil industry (USA); Recovering from bankruptcy by risking one’s life (Far East); Three marriages and serving in the Special Operations Executive (UK & Middle East); A struggle against bullying in the oil industry (Central America & USA); Thriving as a salesman in the oil industry (Far East); On being a paramedic (the Gulf); Being jailed as a foreign correspondent (Middle East & North Africa); On becoming a scientific pioneer, despite rubbish exam results (UK); Triumph over fear through self-help books (UK); Grim humour in psychiatric institutions in the 1970s (UK); A tycoon devastated by slander (UK); An idyllic marriage ending in unexplained death (UK & central Europe); Intrigues of a provincial solicitor (Ireland); A childhood in poverty (Ireland); Marriage to a schizophrenic (Australia and mainland Europe); Raising a mentally ill child (UK); Becoming wealthy from property abroad (Near East); Being transgender (UK); A farmer’s fight with the bank (UK); Being an MEP (UK and mainland Europe); Rise and fall of an Essex family over 200 years (UK); Building a business as a personal trainer (UK); Advice on working out from a champion athlete (UK); Making good as the only black boy in town (UK and USA); Moving a family out of their comfort zone (UK and South Pacific); An unconventional approach to everyday debt reduction (UK); Self-promotion for businesswomen (West Africa); A midwife from Shanghai in wartime London; From ghetto in Tsarist Russia to Mayfair, in three generations.